-Some of the nice things that media experts have said about Kafayat’s work.
+Some of the interesting things that have been said about Jala-Jala’s work.

-”For Kafayat, performing in what will be the final production at the Quarry Theatre before the redevelopment, makes her participation in the show even more memorable”
+”For Kafayat, performing in what will be the final production at the Quarry Theatre before the redevelopment, makes her participation in the ‘Searching for the Heart of Leeds’ show even more memorable”

 https://www.thetelegraphandargus.co.uk/news/16307588.bradford-actor-kafayat-adegoke-talks-about-her-role-in-the-production-searching-for-the-heart-of-leeds/